 As described in section II.2.4.1, the IE974/IE975 request/response ping mechanism is used by CS/MIS2 for confirming a detected potential unavailability and it is triggered by the detection of inactivity period of a NA.
 Specifically, CS/MIS2 constantly monitors Gateways and Applications of the NAs and uses the ping mechanism of the IE974/IE975 to verify unavailability.

 The IE974C is sent to an NCA when it is considered ‘Suspicious’ for unavailability, since there is no activity over the common domain based on the analysis of movement monitoring data (i.e. their activity over the Common Domain sensed by the events recorded by the audit records).
 The ping mechanism (i.e. exchange of the IE974/IE975 messages) confirms the unavailability, when the NCA does not reply with the IE975C within a specific timeframe (i.e. configurable per NA).
-As a result, the CS/MIS2 dispatches alert notifications with the relevant information to the National Admistination where the unavailability is detected and to the Central Project Team (i.e. ITSM Business Monitoring team).
+As a result, the CS/MIS2 dispatches alert notifications with the relevant information to the National Administration where the unavailability is detected and to the Central Project Team (i.e. ITSM Business Monitoring team).

 In the following Figure 6, we see NCA1 receives the IEx02 message from NCA2, but NCA1 does not respond with IEx03 message.
 Additionally, there is no specific activity from the NCA1 for quite some time in the common domain.
 In that case, the CS/MIS2 sends the IE974C.
 However, no IE975C is received from NCA1 and CS/MIS2 records that NCA1 is unavailable and alert notifications are sent via e-mail.